How to Explain Vulva Art in Your Bedroom to Guests or Family

 • "What can I say?
 I have excellent taste." (wink)

-Humor can diffuse tension and signal that you're completely comfortable with your choice.
+Humor diffuses tension and signals you're completely comfortable with your choice.

-Family dynamics can be trickier, especially with older or more conservative relatives.
+Family dynamics can be trickier.
 Here's how to navigate:

 • Minimize exposure: Close your bedroom door when they visit, or temporarily move smaller pieces if it feels easier.